Another test provided by Adam:

 Bottle size: 355 ml = approx. 12 Oz.

 Ingredients: not stated on label

-I tested with a threshold of 5 ppm.
+Adam tested with a threshold of 20 ppm.
 The limit of detection depends on the number of drops taken from the extraction solution, please find some more information here.

-Test result: There is no indication of the presence of gluten above 5 ppm.
+Test result: There is no indication of the presence of gluten above 20 ppm.
 According to the instructions there should appear a clearly visible red test line on the right of the test area ( T ) to indicate the presence of gluten.
 The blue line on the left test area ( C ) is a control line and indicates that the extract/sample is suitable, the test has been performed correctly and all reagents are active.
-Please don’t take any of my test results as a medical advice – see my facts page.
+Even though this test is positive please note it is not a medical advice – see my facts page.